JuliaLang/julia/doc/src/manual/command-line-interface.md

 |`--output-incremental={yes\|no*}`      |Generate an incremental output file (rather than complete)|
 |`--trace-compile={stderr,name}`        |Print precompile statements for methods compiled during execution or save to a path|
 |`--image-codegen`                      |Force generate code in imaging mode|

-!!! compat "Julia 1.1"
-    In Julia 1.0, the default `--project=@.` option did not search up from the root directory of a Git repository for the `Project.toml` file.
-From Julia 1.1 forward, it does.